meganpayneconsulting/docker_sample/README.md

-# Sample docker container that serves a model using Flask
+# Using Flask with Docker: a classification example

+This repo is a sample workflow to taking a machine learning model and copying it inside a docker container to query off of.
+The provided model is a penguin classification model using logistic regression, however any model using tabular data with a prediction step can be substituted here.
+The running instructions are a quick start guide and more detail is included below.

-## Running instructions
+## Running instructions (Quick Start)

 This builds a docker container and allows the user to query the penguin classification machine learning model using curl or a GUI like Postman.

-To run:
+To run: (see the explanation of steps below for details)

 1. install docker on the host computer
 2. build and run the sample docker container